Technology-Related Assistance for Individuals with Disabilities (TRAID)

 - Coordinate local technology information and referral services

-- Implement outreach, public awareness, education and training programs and
+- Implement outreach, public awareness, education and training programs

 - Promote local advocacy on how to access and use assistive technology devices and services.